 Only one by-law is required to provide Tax Assistance to an Eligible Property under the BFTIP.
 If the By-law includes matching provincial Tax Assistance for the education portion of the property taxes, the by-law may be divided into two parts dealing with the specifics of each portion of the tax cancellation.
-The draft by-law must be submitted to the Minister of Finance for approval prior to Council adoption.
 The by-law will include, but not be limited to, the following:

-- a. the current assessment value and tax levy on the property; - b. the anticipated duration of the Rehabilitation Period, as identified in the Remedial Action Plan; - c. the anticipated duration of the Development Period, as estimated in conjunction with the planning, building and engineering approval processes; - d. the obligations of the Property Owner to repay the Tax Assistance in certain prescribed circumstances; and - e. an acknowledgement that the City is not becoming a partner in the project and is not assuming any management, care or control of the project by virtue of providing municipal property Tax Assistance (BFTIP).
+- a. the current assessment value and tax levy on the property; - b. the anticipated duration of the Assistance Period; - c. the obligations of the Property Owner to repay the Tax Assistance in certain prescribed circumstances; and - d. an acknowledgement that the City is not becoming a partner in the project and is not assuming any management, care or control of the project by virtue of providing municipal property Tax Assistance (BFTIP).